Air Fryer Disadvantages: 8 Honest Problems Nobody Talks About

 Capacity comparison: A 5 litre air fryer holds about 500g of food per batch.
 A standard Indian kadhai holds 2-3 kg in a single deep-frying session.
 For large-volume cooking, the kadhai wins.

-Capacity by Numbers: Air fryers range from 1 to 6 litres.
-OTGs range from 20 to 60 litres.
-For a family of 5 or more, the air fryer will always need multiple batches. — Industry specifications
+Capacity by the numbers: Most air fryers hold 2 to 6 litres.
+OTGs hold 20 to 60 litres.
+For a family of 5 or more, the air fryer will always need multiple batches.
+If bulk cooking matters, compare the two first: Air Fryer vs OTG: Which One Should Indian Families Buy?

 2. Not a True Replacement for Deep Frying